 Oh, Saint Dunstan, you steal my heart.
 This little sanctuary is right between the Tower of London and London Bridge.
 And it couldn’t be a more quiet and beautiful respite right in the heart of London.
 It’s actually church ruins from The Blitz and, even before that, survived the London Fire of 1666.
 It’s the perfect spot for a good book or a picnic.
 And don’t forget to bring your camera.

 Brick Lane.
 Of all the famous streets in London, Brick Lane is the coolest of the cool.
 In my humble opinion.
 Partly because it’s the old stomping grounds of Jack the Ripper and has businesses like the Cereal Killer Cafe and Jack the Clipper.
+(They literally offer entire Jack the Ripper walking tours in London.)
 A favorite East End “haunt” in the Spitalfields, there’s endless stuff to do there.
 Tour the street art, visit the funky shops, get some street food at the market.
 It’s actually a Bangladeshi neighborhood, so get some legit Bangladeshi food (curry!) and hit up the brewery.
 What’s not to love?

 Awe, Postman’s Park.
 What a cute little place.
 And it’s nestled right behind St. Paul’s Cathedral.
 An unassuming park squished between some buildings, it commemorates those who died saving the lives of others.
 Just your average people.
 Another small space tucked away and hidden from the downtown hustle and bustle.
 Stroll on through if you have a few extra minutes in your day and want to get away from all the tourists.